upm-space/dO2s/meteor/doc/a03-using-react-router-4.md

 if we were to visit the `/documents/:_id` route with something like `http://localhost:3000/documents/1234` in the browser, we'd see both the `<Documents />` and `<ViewDocument />` rendered.
 Yikes!
 To circumvent this behavior, in v4, we can wrap our routes in the `<Switch />` component to default back to the more traditional behavior of previous versions of React Router.

-> If your application relies less on rendering complete pages and more on swapping parts in and out (think like in a [single page application](https://themeteorchef.com/tutorials/single-page-applications-with-react-router)), the default behavior of React Router v4 is your bag of chips.
+> If your application relies less on rendering complete pages and more on swapping parts in and out (think like in a [single page application][Single Page Application Tut - themeteorchef]), the default behavior of React Router v4 is your bag of chips.

 Inside of our `<Switch />` component, we get down to defining our routes.
 For the most part, this looks identical to what we're doing above in our original `/imports/startup/routes.js` file.
 First, calling attention to the `<Route />` components in the list, these behave exactly like we'd expect.
 When the URL matches, the specified `component` is rendered.
 So, for the `path="/terms"` component, we'd see the `<Terms />` component rendered on screen.
 Cool.